cstyan/readingList/notes/how-to-read-a-paper.md

 read the references, etc.
 1. Title, abstract, and introduction
 2. Read the section and sub-section headings, what are the highlights of the paper
-3. glance at mathematical content to determine the underlying theorhetical foundations (?)
+3. Glance at mathematical content to determine the underlying theoretical foundations (?)
 4. Read the conclusions, are they sane
 5. Glance over references, ticking off the ones you've already read.

 From this you should be able to answer the 5 C's
 1. Category - What type of paper?
-Measurement, analysis of existing system, description of research prototype?
+Measurement, analysis of the existing system, description of research prototype?
 TODO: what are these?
-2. Context - Which other papers is this one related to, which theorhetical bases were used to analyze the the problem?
+2. Context - Which other papers is this one related to, which theoretical bases were used to analyze the problem?
 AKA what else do you need to know in order to understand this paper.
 3. Correctness - do the assumptions appear to be valid
 4. Contributions - what are the paper's main contributions?